Alaskan Marriage Records

 - Lake and Peninsula Borough population demographics-US Census Bureau.

 Formed in 1964, County Seat: Palmer

-Cities in Matanuska-Susitna Borough where your ancestors may have lived:
+Cities in Matanuska-Susitna Borough where your ancestors may

 Big Lake, Chickaloon, Houston, Meadow Lake, Palmer, Skwentna, Sutton, Talkeetna, Trapper Creek, Wasilla, Willow